e96031413/Forest-Fire-Area-Classification/README.md

 **[Forest-Fire-Area-Classification-NASA.ipynb](https://github.com/e96031413/Forest-Fire-Area-Classification/blob/master/Forest-Fire-Area-Classification-NASA.ipynb)**

-This notebook used different dataset from previous one, we directly use fire dataset from NASA.
+This notebook used different dataset from previous one, we directly use fire dataset from [NASA Active Fire Data](https://firms.modaps.eosdis.nasa.gov/active_fire/#firms-txt).
 Apply the same ML methods again, the cross val score is higher than previous one due to the number of data is more that UCI Machine Learning Repository.

 |alogthrims          |cross_val_score|
 |--------------------|----------|